vaishk/vaishk.github.io/_posts/2016-10-15-Hello,-World.md

 I did this: [How to Discover your life purpose in about 20 minutes] [Life]

-Accordingly, the purpose of my life is:
+Accordingly, the purpose of my life:
 I want to be free.
 I want to lose myself, wandering aimlessly, exploring and admiring complexities.
 I want to experience things that I haven't experienced before.
 I want to find a place where I belong.
 I want to be an influential writer.

 The greatest lesson from this exercise is the realisation that I wanted to be a writer.
 I cried for the others too but not as hard.
 So writing is really what I want to do.
 Wow!